 Scientific Program Managercmperez@hesiglobal.org

-Carolina Morell-Pérez received her Bachelor of Science in Microbiology from the University of Puerto Rico and her Master of Science in Molecular and Cellular Biology from the University of Massachusetts, Amherst.
+Carolina Morell-Pérez received her BS in Microbiology from the University of Puerto Rico and her MS in Molecular and Cellular Biology from the University of Massachusetts, Amherst.
 She brings a strong background in drug development, 3D cellular systems, microbiology, and molecular and cellular biology to HESI.
-Prior to joining HESI, Carolina worked as a Scientist at Merck Research Labs in Cambridge, Massachusetts, where she launched novel research collaborations and founded a high impact “Mentoring Through Science” program that engaged minority STEM students at a local community college.
+Prior to joining HESI, Carolina worked as a scientist at Merck Research Labs in Cambridge, Massachusetts, where she launched novel research collaborations and founded a high-impact “Mentoring Through Science” program that engaged minority STEM students at a local community college.
 Carolina is a native Spanish speaker and is passionate about community service.
-She is a certified EMT-B and in her spare time, she serves as a first responder with the Fairfax County Volunteer Fire and Rescue Association.
-Carolina currently works with HESI’s eSTAR, GTTC, and PATB Committees.
+She is a certified EMT-B and in her spare time serves as a first responder with the Fairfax County Volunteer Fire and Rescue Association.
+Carolina currently works with HESI’s eSTAR, GTTC, and PATB committees.

 Scientific Project Managerlkoski@hesiglobal.org

 Liisa Koski received her BS in Molecular Biology and Genetics from the University of Guelph and her MS in Biology from McMaster University (Canada).
 During graduate school, her research focused on using bioinformatics to identify horizontally transferred genes.
 Liisa’s career as a bioinformatician has spanned over 17 years in both academic and commercial settings in Germany, Canada, and the United States, involving many international collaborations in the areas of RNAi, functional annotation, and NGS analysis.
 Liisa currently works on HESI’s COMPARE Allergen Database.